SPFxHeroes/J.A.R.B.I.S.-Labs/Lab13/README.md

 ## Exercise 3

-Let's finally package your solution for production!!!
+Let's finally package your app for production!!!

 > Note: you should usually test your changes before pushing to production, but we're skipping those steps for brevity.
 Feel free to test with `gulp bundle` and `gulp package-solution` first, if you wish, then perform the steps below.
 >
-> But, let's face it, you know your solution is already _perfect_, don't you?!
+> But, let's face it, you know your app is already _perfect_, don't you?!

 1. If you're still running `gulp serve`, you can stop it now.
 1. From the terminal, run the following command: